eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Explorer Panel
 ==============
-In this panel it will be shown the different entities that has been discovered by the monitor.
+This panel shows the different entities that have been discovered by the monitor.
 They will be displayed in interactive lists that the user could expand or collapse.
-These entities are clickable as well, in order to inspect their information shown in this same panel
+These entities are clickable as well, in order to inspect their information shown in this same panel.

 This panel contains a mutable number of subpanels.
 The different panels that could be shown are the :ref:`dds_panel_layout`, the :ref:`physical_panel_layout`,